Antonio López de Santa Anna: Rebellion against the Mexican Empire of Iturbide, 1822–1823

-Santa Anna and the early Mexican Republic
+Santa Anna and the early Mexican Republic, 1824 - 1826

-In May 1823, following Iturbide's abdication as emperor in March, Santa Anna was sent to command in Yucatán.
+Following Iturbide's abdication as emperor, Santa Anna had been placed on house arrest however in June, Guerrero intervened and had Santa Anna released.
+Guerrero also had him reinstated as a brigadier general and named the military commander of Yucatán.

 At the time, Yucatán's capital of Mérida and the port city of Campeche were in conflict.
 Yucatán's closest trade partner was Cuba, a Spanish colony.
-Santa Anna took it upon himself to plan a landing force from Yucatán in Cuba, which he envisioned would result in Cuban colonists welcoming their "liberators", most especially himself.
+Santa Anna took it upon himself without approval from the Mexican Government to declare war against Spain and plan a landing force from Yucatán in Cuba, which he envisioned would result in Cuban colonists welcoming their "liberators", most especially himself.
 One thousand Mexicans were already on ships to sail to Cuba when word came that the Spanish were reinforcing their colony, so the invasion was called off.

-Former insurgent general Guadalupe Victoria, a liberal federalist, became the first president of the Mexican republic in 1824, following the creation of the constitution of 1824.
-Victoria came to the presidency with little factional conflict, and served out his entire four-year term.
-However, the election of 1828 was quite different, with considerable political conflict in which Santa Anna became involved.